Cairns is a beautiful tropical city and Queensland is famously the "sunshine state" of Australia; and if you

 Ok, they are not perfect blue-water beaches every day, as some days the

-up mud and make the
+the currents stir up mud and make the

 water look brown.
 But - there is plenty of sand and places